Square dance in the neighbourhood open space in the early morning and evening has been very popular in China for more than a decade.

 So he found a hooker who was willing to report his whereabouts to the police in his wife’s name on the condition she would be able to secure a portion of the fortune.

 This plot is also based on a true story in which a wanted criminal ran back to his home village in an attempt to let his aunt, who raised him up after his parents passed away, win the award.

 Aimless – a man on the run and in despair

-While waiting for the final moment to eventuate, Zhou Zenong, badly wounded by gunshot and relentlessly pursued by police and other bikies for the price on his head, was near the collapse point, both physically and mentally.
+While waiting for the final moment to eventuate, Zhou Zenong, badly wounded by a gunshot and relentlessly pursued by police and other bikies for the price on his head, was near the collapse point, both physically and mentally.
 Then he discovered the hooker was associated with the rival bikies.

 The bad internal habit and the destructive external environment as the karmic consequence form a detrimental circle.
 By then it would become so hard to change the direction.
-The hard he struggled, the deeper he trapped in.
-It was a life in living hell.
+The hard he struggled, the deeper he was trapped in.
+It was a life in a living hell.

 He starved for days and hid in a zoo at night among the animals when police and bikies searched for him.

 Eventually, he secured the meeting with the hooker at a small noodle shop.
 He had no choice but to trust her.

 The last supper – a starved Zhou Zenong ate his first bowl of noodle bought by the hooker.

 |The last supper – Zhou Zenong ate his second bowl of noodle after the hooker disappeared.
 He realised this would be his last meal.